 What can you use in place of oil in your cake mix?

 The best alternative substitution for oil in your cake mixes is melted butter.
 Melted butter can take any standard general mills or Betty Crocker cake mix and give it a rich, delicate texture that can elevate it beyond a typical cake mix into a flavorful cake without that boxed cake flavor that tastes as if it was homemade.

-Applesauce – When I was young, my best friend’s grandma would use unsweetened applesauce in place of oil in her cakes.
-This always resulted in a soft, moist cake that we kids all loved.
 This baking trick was one I always remembered and often went to when I wanted a healthy substitute for oil in my making.
-Whenever you are baking a cake, use applesauce in equal amounts in place of oil when baking cakes.
+Whenever you are baking a cake, use applesauce in equal amounts in place of oil.

 Applesauce is not the only fruit puree that makes a great substitute for oil in your baking.
 In fact, you can use a mix of fruit and vegetable purees when baking to hide more produce in your family’s diet.